Playlolly/nextra/examples/playlolly-site/pages/changelogs/tesla-core.en.md

 **Added**

-- Added support for the Model 3, Roadster, Cybertruck, Cyberquad and Semi
+- Support for the Model 3, Roadster, Cybertruck, Cyberquad and Semi

 **Updated**

 - Various optimizations to ensure a lower ms rate
+- Vehicles will no longer be downloaded automatically and must now be downloaded manually

 ## Release 1.0.7

 **Added**

-- Added support for custom Supercharger blips and the corresponding color
+- Support for custom Supercharger blips and the corresponding color

 ## Release 1.0.6

 **Added**

-- Added support for custom notification systems
+- Support for custom notification systems
-- Added responsive HUD position for `2560x1440` and `3440x1440` screen resolution
+- Responsive HUD position for `2560x1440` and `3440x1440` screen resolution
-- Added seperate configuration options for custom supported vehicles for Supercharger, HUD and Autonomous
+- Seperate configuration options for custom supported vehicles for Supercharger, HUD and Autonomous
-- Added support for the Model S Plaid, Model X Plaid and Model Y
+- Support for the Model S Plaid, Model X Plaid and Model Y

 **Updated**